 04.07 DHCP is the standard and preferred method for assigning IP addresses to campus devices.
 Departments or users desiring a static IP address may have to demonstrate why DHCP is inadequate for their purpose.
-Those denied static IP addresses may appeal to the director of Infrastructure Services and then to the associate vice president for Technology Resources whose decision is final.
+Those denied static IP addresses may appeal to the director of Network Operations and then to the associate vice president for Technology Resources whose decision is final.
 Technology Resources reserves the right to change static IP addresses periodically to address new or modified university requirements and will notify static IP address users in advance of pending changes to those addresses.

 04.08 Virtually all rooms and meeting spaces at Texas State are equipped with wired or wireless connectivity.
-Nevertheless, facility reservations do NOT necessarily include the right to use the University Network for any and all purposes.
-Consistent with UPPS No. 01.04.13, Policy Guidelines for the Use of Texas State Equipment by Outside Entities and UPPS No. 04.01.07, Appropriate Use of Information Resources, the university cannot guarantee support of outbound streaming of audio or video by reserving parties.
+Nevertheless, facility reservations do NOT necessarily include the right to use the university network for any and all purposes.
+Consistent with UPPS No. 01.04.13, Policy Guidelines for the Use of Texas State Equipment by Outside Entities, and UPPS No. 04.01.07, Appropriate Use of Information Resources, the university cannot guarantee support of outbound streaming of audio or video by reserving parties.

 Departments that accept facility reservation requests from external parties shall ascertain the party’s need for outbound audio or video transmissions and consult with the associate vice president for Technology Resources or designee about that need.
 To assure compliance with this provision, departments that administer building or room reservations should include the following (or similar) statement on all reservation applications and request forms:

 “Outbound streaming of audio or video is not permitted from this facility without advance notice and consultation.
 The reserving party declares that it - DOES / DOES NOT (circle one) - wish to stream audio or video from this facility.”